DanJun6737/TransFace/README.md

-# TransFace: Calibrating Transformer Training for Face Recognition from a Data-Centric Perspective (ICCV 2023)
+# TransFace: Calibrating Transformer Training for Face Recognition from a Data-Centric Perspective (ICCV-2023)
 This is the official PyTorch implementation of [TransFace](https://arxiv.org/abs/2308.10133).

 ## Requirements